 In this case, engineering directors are expected to be subject experts with strong organisation, strategic and people management skills.
 They are fully responsible and accountable on the scope they lead.

-Area Description
+Area | Description |

-Individual management & hiring Engineering directors positioned as “head of” are expected to reach the same level of maturity as senior engineering managers on individual management.
+Individual management & hiring | Engineering directors positioned as “head of” are expected to reach the same level of maturity as senior engineering managers on individual management.

 Beyond that, they can create specific implementations of career paths in their speciality, list and detail specific jobs, corresponding expectations and make sure it is aligned with the market.
+Engineering directors positioned as “head of” orchestrate the hiring process for their speciality. |

-Team efficiency Engineering directors positioned as “head of” are in charge of organising operations related to their speciality along with their team.
+Team efficiency | Engineering directors positioned as “head of” are in charge of organising operations related to their speciality along with their team.

 They decide the success metrics along with their teams and the VP engineering and orchestrate these metrics follow-up and reporting.
 They act as senior engineering managers do on their teams.
+They manage the budget affected to their teams, software licensing and subscription, as well as negotiating contracts with providers. |

-Business Engineering directors positioned as “head of” are experts in leading the business of their speciality.
+Business | Engineering directors positioned as “head of” are experts in leading the business of their speciality.

 They are also expected to be experts in Malt’s business to provide enough context to their teams and make appropriate decisions.
+They understand Malt’s business and financial model to work on maximising ROI. |

-Culture & engineering organisation Engineering directors positioned as “head of” apply our engineering culture to their specificiality.
+Culture & engineering organisation | Engineering directors positioned as “head of” apply our engineering culture to their specificiality.
 They create specific processes matching their operational requirements and make sure they are transparently shared with the rest of the organisation and still fully aligned with the rest of the engineering team.

-They are in charge of promoting their speciality externally and thus contribute to the engineering team’s attractiveness.
+They are in charge of promoting their speciality externally and thus contribute to the engineering team’s attractiveness. |

 At this step, it is possible to promote successful engineering directors to “senior engineering directors” in order to recognise their success and experience in this position.